Sep 21, 2020 – Sep 25, 2020 |

 - Appropriate use of statistics and interpretation of statistical evidence.

-Confirmed faculty include (in alphabetical order): Daniel Benjamin (UCLA), Graeme Blair (UCLA), Luiza Cardoso De Andrade (the World Bank), Benjamin Daniels (Georgetown University), Tim Dennis (UCLA), Fernando Hoces de la Guardia (BITSS), Jennifer Sturdy (Millenium Challenge Corporation), Katherine Koziar (UC Riverside), Aleksandr Michuda (UC Davis), Edward Miguel (UC Berkeley and BITSS), Dena Plemmons (UC Riverside), Ben Sprung-Keyser (Harvard), Lars Vilhuber (Cornell University) — more coming soon!
+Faculty include (in alphabetical order): Daniel Benjamin (UCLA), Graeme Blair (UCLA), Luiza Cardoso De Andrade (the World Bank), Benjamin Daniels (Georgetown University), Tim Dennis (UCLA), Fernando Hoces de la Guardia (BITSS), Jennifer Sturdy (Millenium Challenge Corporation), Katherine Koziar (UC Riverside), Aleksandr Michuda (UC Davis), Edward Miguel (UC Berkeley and BITSS), Cecilia Mo (UC Berkeley), Dena Plemmons (UC Riverside), Ben Sprung-Keyser (Harvard), and Lars Vilhuber (Cornell University).

 RT2 is designed for researchers in the social and health sciences, with particular emphasis on economics, political science, psychology, sociology, and public health.
 Participants are typically (i) current Masters and PhD students, (ii) postdocs, (iii) junior faculty, (iv) research staff, (v) librarians and data stewards, and (vi) journal editors, funders, and research managers curious about the implications of transparency and reproducibility for their work.